 A rear view mirror is not required but recommended based on personal preference.

 Nearly all of the route is grizzly bear habitat.
 However, the region north and east of Rogers Pass is an area where grizzlies are roaming into country they were historically very abundant.
-The Dearborn River drainage is a known corridor and riders are advised to use caution when passing through this area.
+The Middle Fork of the Dearborn River drainage is a known corridor and riders are advised to use caution when passing through this area.
 The route also passes through an area along the Blackfoot River, north of Helmville, where grizzlies are known to frequent.
 A link to ACA's discussion and precautions to take when riding in grizzly country is on the Resources page.
-Bear spray rental is available in Bozeman and a link is provided on the Resources page for renting bear spray.
+Bear spray rental is available in Bozeman and a link is provided on the Resources page as well.

 During a Fall reconnaissance of the route in Central MT, rattlesnakes were observed close to the road.
 There was also a sign at the Lowry River Access on the Sun River warning of snakes in the area.
-Riders are advised to use good judgment when choosing to wild or stealth camp on this part of the route.
+Riders are advised to use good judgment when choosing to wild or stealth camp in this region of the route.

 Grain harvest will most likely be winding down during this event.
 While riding the gravel roads in the central part be aware of grain trucks running any time of the day or night.